The Type Of RV That RV Parks Can Turn You Away For Bringing

 Reasons for turning away an old RV

 Some commercial parks or private resorts may enforce the "10-year rule," which allows them to turn away RVs that are older than 10 to 15 years.
 Keep in mind that as an RV ages, it can be more prone to breaking down, potentially disrupting the park's experience for other guests.
-Instead of feeling discriminated against, just think about it for a second and consider the consequences of a broken-down RV.
+Consider the consequences of a broken-down RV.
 Doesn't that mean it will take up space for longer periods, which limits other potential users from getting access?

 In other cases, the age rule may apply to aesthetics, as some parks try to keep a modern and welcoming ambience to uplift everyone's experience.
 Think of it as a dress code for RVs.
 With age can come more damage, wear and tear, and an unpleasant appearance at times.
 The 10-year rule is more common in RV resorts that focus on an aesthetically pleasing environment, making it understandable that they'd be picky about the looks of your RV.
 A worn-down RV also gives the impression that your vehicle might not be in the best condition.
 If you haven't fixed the outside, what guarantees that your RV is running fine on the inside?